BobbyCephy/CiscoAutoConnect/README.md

 Execute "disconnect.bat" to disconnect.

-Optionally create desktop shortcuts to ".bat" files.
+Optionally create desktop shortcuts to connect and disconnect shortcuts to bypass forbidden opening of .bat files.